MengqingWangCUG/MQPint_tool/README.md

 Key features include:

-Generating standard plots such as Arai plots, Zijderveld diagrams, and pTRM-check results;
+Generating standard plots such as Arai plots, Zijderveld diagrams, and Equal area plot;

 Built-in support for the RESET  method to enable reliable visualization and computation of paleointensity results.